n2kp/project-zero/readme.md

 > **Note**: You'll need to have `gulp-cli` installed globally
 > `npm i -g gulp-cli`

+You can clone or download the code from my GitHub repo [here.](https://github.com/n2kp/project-zero)

 ##Description
 Hue Hunter is a simply colour game which requires the user to sort an array of colours into the correct gradient between two end colours.
 My aim was to build a game that visually looked stunning, as well as be able to function effectively.
 I went for a minimalistic look with clean lines and bright colours.